veronicatesei/hcl-universal-orchestrator-chart/README.md

 **Note:** If you want to download a specific version of the chart use the `--version` option in the `helm pull` command.

 3. Customize the deployment.

-Configure each product component by adjusting the values in the `values.yaml` file.
-The `values.yaml`file contains a detailed explanation for each parameter.
+   Configure each product component by adjusting the values in the **values.yaml** file.
+The **values.yaml** file contains a detailed explanation for each parameter.

-**Accepting the license agreement**
+- Accepting the license agreement

-The licence parameter determines whether the licence agreement is accepter or not.
-Supported values are 'accept' and 'not accepted'.
+The licence parameter determines whether the licence agreement is accepted or not.
+Supported values are `accept` and `not accepted`.
 To accept the license agreement, set the value as:

     global.license: accept

-**Configuring the database section in the values.yaml file**
+- Configuring the database section in the values.yaml file

 The values of the following parameters are placeholders used as an example.
 When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the database deployment configuration.